dralshehri/hijridate/README.rst

 - Intuitive, clean, and easy-to-use interface.
 - Most of methods and formats are similar to those of standard library.
 - Multilingual representation of weekday names, months, and calendar notations.
-- Easily extendable for other natural languages.
+- Easily extendable to support other natural languages.
 - Rich comparison between dates.
 - Validation of input dates.
 - Works on Python 3.6+ with zero dependencies.